-A U.S. Person that holds Class 2B-1 Notes and that is an individual, estate or trust may be subject to limitation with respect to certain itemized deductions described in Section 67 of the Code, to the extent that such deductions, in the aggregate, do not exceed 2 percent of its adjusted gross income, and such U.S. Person may not be able to deduct such amounts to any extent in computing its alternative minimum tax liability.
+Miscellaneous itemized deductions described in Section 67 of the Code may no longer be deducted for tax years beginning after December 31, 2017 and before January 1, 2026, and a U.S. Person that holds Class 2B-1 Notes and that is an individual, estate or trust may not be able to deduct such amounts to any extent.
 U.S. Persons that hold Class 2B-1 Notes are urged to consult with their tax advisors regarding limitations on the deductibility of net losses with respect to periodic inclusions and deductions and methods of tax accounting with respect to the Class 2B-1 Notes.